stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: csharp or vbnet

   Next, you will need to retrieve the Account's Factors collection.
-This will contain all the factors for the account.
+This will contain all the factors for the account:

   .. only:: csharp